 Katsushika Young Art Competition 2022, Semi-Grand Prix Award

-2021 46th Annual Exhibition of the Japan Society of Printmaking
+47th Annual Exhibition of the Japan Society of Printmaking, Outstanding Award

 CWAJ Print Show Loro Piana Woman Artist Award

-Inspired by CWAJ’s mission of fostering female leadership for 50 years, leading Italian fashion brand Loro Piana Japan is collaborating with CWAJ with the donation of a special award, the CWAJ Print Show Loro Piana Woman Artist Award.
-The winner of the award (500,000 yen) is Yui Onodera, a young artist with a blossoming future in printmaking.
-Our hope with this award is to encourage her career as an artist and the development of Japanese contemporary prints.
+Inspired by CWAJʼs mission of fostering female leadership for more than 50 years and support of art through its annual exhibition of contemporary Japanese prints, leading Italian fashion brand Loro Piana Japan is collaborating with CWAJ with the donation of a special award, the CWAJ Print Show Loro Piana Woman Artist Award.
+The award (500,000 yen) is to encourage the career of a woman artist and the development of Japanese contemporary prints.